What It’s Like Being a Travel Writer: The Pros and Cons

 - Considering Africa?
 Here are the best countries in Africa

 Con: Travel writing is not like a desk job with a set income.
 You will usually have to send out many queries to hear back from editors and then to only hear back from a few.
-You need good marketing skills to keep getting work.
-It will help if you can build up a good work relationship with editors.
+You need really good marketing skills to continually selling and keep getting work.
+It will help if you can build up a good working relationship with editors.

 Pro: Your job satisfaction is likely to be very high.
 You will travel to many different places and get paid for writing about them.
 You will have to pay little to nothing to travel.
 Seeing your stories in print and receiving money for them is very rewarding.